juice-shop/multi-juicer/architecture.md

 - Creates/deletes deployments and services for team instances
 - Reads deployment annotations to track challenge progress and calculate scores
 - Updates deployment annotations to record instance activity timestamps
+- When the LLM gateway is enabled, also creates per-team Secrets holding signed LLM tokens and updates deployments with accumulated LLM token usage annotations

+### Balancer LLM Gateway ↔ Upstream LLM API (when enabled)
+- Reverse-proxies OpenAI-compatible requests from Juice Shop instances to the configured upstream API
+- Substitutes the real API key (held only in the balancer process) into outgoing requests
+- Parses chat-completion responses (JSON and SSE) to attribute token usage back to the requesting team

 ### Progress Watchdog ↔ Kubernetes
 - Reads and writes deployment annotations for progress persistence